Naereen/web-sphinx/data-analysis-of-2-years-of-sms-2016-2017.en.rst

 I then used `Python <https://www.python.org/>`_ (with `this module to read XML <https://docs.python.org/3/library/xml.etree.elementtree.html>`_ and `the pandas library <https://pandas.pydata.org/>`_) to extract and perform some analysis on that data.
 As I did my best in preserving the privacy of this data, so `you can read here the notebook <publis/notebooks/private/SMS.html>`_.

-Here are some statistics and information...
+Here are some statistics and information…

 Messages by month
 ~~~~~~~~~~~~~~~~~